34.9 MB (2.2 MB compressed)

 36.3 x 24.1 cm ⏐ 14.3 x 9.5 in (300dpi)

 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

-Beekeeper holding a brood frame from a beehive.
-These honeybees (Apis mellifera) are being bred for shipment to patients undergoing bee venom therapy (BVT).
-It is thought that BVT can help alleviate the symptoms caused by rheumatism, arthritis, multiple sclerosis and other diseases.
-Live bees are ordered from bee breeding centres.
-Patients are first tested for potential allergies, then allowed to self-administer the venom by holding the bee in a pair of tweezers and allowing themselves to be stung at specific points on the body.
+Honeybees (Apis mellifera).
+These honeybees are being bred for shipment to patients undergoing bee venom therapy.
+It is thought that bee venom therapy can help alleviate the symptoms caused by rheumatism, arthritis, multiple sclerosis and other diseases.
+Patients self-administer venom by holding a live bee in a pair of tweezers and allow themselves to be stung at specific points on the body.
+The bee dies after it has stung the patient, leaving behind the sting and venom sac.
 The medicinal use of honeybee products, such as venom, honey, royal jelly and beeswax, is known as apitherapy.
 Photographed in Pebadale apiary, Cheshunt, Hertfordshire, UK.

 Model release not required.
 Property release not required.